openbmc/docs/designs/boot-progress.md

 Redfish represents system state in a variety of ways.
 The BMC, Chassis, and System all implement a [Status][6] object.
 This provides a list of generic `State` options which are applicable to Redfish objects.
-OpenBMC has the following mapping for phosphor-state-manager to the Redfish System [Status][state]:
+OpenBMC has the following mapping for phosphor-state-manager to the Redfish System [Status][7]:

 - `xyz.openbmc_project.State.Host.HostState.Running` : `Enabled`
 - `xyz.openbmc_project.State.Host.HostState.Quiesced` : `Quiesced`